 The Windows Catalog tab determines whether the catalog operates in Online or Offline Mode and defines a number of options.

-Defined options include locations (such as location of the source files, the repository, the signature file, and so on) as well as filters and whether local copies of the files are created on the target server or downloaded directly during deployment.
+Defined options include locations (such as location of the source files, the repository, the signature file, and so on) as well as filters.

 Select one of two options: